jakeloggins/Clod-scripts/README.md

 Uploader
 ---------

-* Uploader.js must take the above object from initial config and build the following JSON with provided user input.
+* Uploader.js takes the above object from initial config and builds the following JSON with provided user input.
+  * Note: Although this is currently done with Crouton, like everything else with Clod, it will work the same way with anything that can produce and send an object over MQTT.
 * Adds following user input: upload sketch, name, path, endpoint names and values if card_display_choice is custom
 * If card_display_choice is "default", it will grab "default_endpoints.json" file from the sketch folder and insert it
 * Modifies the init_device_name def file in the sketch folder so that the esp knows its name on startup